irchelp/irchelp.github.io/clients/reviewing/index.md

  * Imability to authenticate to, or interact with services on one or more established IRC networks.
  * Inability to send/recieve messages to/from channels
  * Inability to send/recieve messages/notices to/from other users.
- * Serious protocol errors or omissions which cause the client to disconnect or time out regularly from IRC servers (such as not supporting PING/POMG)
+ * Serious protocol errors or omissions which cause the client to disconnect or time out regularly from IRC servers (such as not supporting PING/PONG)
  * Unresolved remote security issues (client can be made to crash or execute arbitrary code by another user or a rogue server)
- * Any text that is automatically sent to a cnannel or query window must be able to be disabled by the user.
+ * Clients must not ship with any automations enabled by default which would either create a nuisance or cause unexpected/unintended use of channel or server operator functions (autoresponders on channels, autokick, autoop).
+These functions may be available, but they must be off until explicitly configured by the user.

 Clients that fall into the "Broken" category as judged by the above will be listed as such, and our coverage, if any, will be limited to a recommendaion against their use and